rachaelfinch/rachaelfinch.GitHub.io/NBA_2022-2023_Season.md

 ### Leading Scorer

 Looking at the stacked barchart for leading scorers, we see that Jayson Tatum scored the most for the Celtics.
-I restricted the data on this chart to only show players who scored at least 500 games during the regular season.
+I restricted the data on this chart to only show players who scored at least 500 points during the regular season.

 <img src="images/Lscorers.png?raw=true"/>